 Using the watchword I Want to Know (Jag Vill Veta) the Green Motorists campaigned for five and a half years for eco-labels on fuel dispensers, showing the climate intensity and origin of the fuel we were about to pour into our car.
 When the Swedish government decided to introduce such eco-lables in August 2018 we decided to widen our perspective.

-Now we also call for better traceability of fossil fuels, and eco-labels on new cars in Sweden that resemble those soon to be found on our fuel pumps.
+Now we also call for better traceability of fossil fuels, and eco-labels on new cars in Sweden that resemble those found on our fuel pumps.
 Another possibility is to show comparisons between the climate impact of different choices of modes of transport when you buy tickets or make reservations.

 The climate crisis is global, and so is the fuel and car industry.
 If consumer power is to have the slightest impact on the global scale we need international rules.
 The Swedish Association of Green Motorists is therefore seeking international cooperation for work along these lines.